ShifanZhu/ETAP/README.md

 ##### Download EDS (Prophesee Gen3 640 x 480 px)

+The four evaluation sequences of the "Event-aided Direct Sparse Odometry Dataset" (EDS) can be downloaded in two ways:

+**Option 1**

 Download the four evaluation sequences of the "Event-aided Direct Sparse Odometry Dataset" (EDS) from the [official web page](https://rpg.ifi.uzh.ch/eds.html):

 * `01_peanuts_light`